halajun/VDO_SLAM/README.md

 Where ti are the coefficients of 3D object location **t** in camera coordinates, and r1 is the Rotation around Y-axis in camera coordinates.
 B1-4 is 2D bounding box of object in the image, used for visualization.
 Please refer to the details in **KITTI Tracking Dataset** if necessary.

-The provided object pose of **OMD** dataset is slightly different from **KITTI**.
-So in a word, a user can input a custom data format, but need to write a new function to input the data.
+The provided object pose format of **OMD** dataset is axis-angle + translation vector, please see the provided demos for details.
+A user can input a custom data format, but need to write a new function to input the data.